EPI Ambassadors Shaping the next generation of Leaders in research

 Become an ambassador!

-The EPI ambassador program is designed to answer two key questions: what undergraduates can do to further the EPI mission and what can the EPI do to strengthen their academic experience?
+The EPI ambassador program is designed to answer two key questions: What undergraduates can do to further the EPI mission and what can the EPI do to strengthen their academic experience?
 Students will help increase engagement among the student audience, assist in key administrative functions and serve as volunteers for institutional events.
 In exchange, the EPI will offer professional development opportunities, instrumental mentorship and skill-based training sessions.

 Ten of the EPI ambassadors and the EPI Director of Outreach and Community Partnerships pose together in business causial attire for a group photograph.